 Honda inverter generators have an excellent reputation for quality, reliability, efficiency, and smart design features.
 Unfortunately, all those good things come with a higher price tag.
 But if you’re a regular camper who is looking for a quality portable inverter generator that will last a long time, you can’t go wrong with a Honda.

-The EU3000IS is a popular choice as a quiet RV generator.
+The EU3000IS is a popular choice as a quiet generator for RVs.
 It’s got a really nice balance of power, noise reduction, and portability.

 If you’re got a large RV or motorhome and want to be able to power everything in it, the Honda EU7000IS portable RV generator is a solid choice.
 It’s hard to find another portable generator with this much power and a maximum noise level of less than 60dB.